-During this activity, students identify aspects of inclusion and exclusion, also commonly known as insider and outsider groupings.
-One objective of this activity is to ensure that all students realize that everyone has experienced being both an "insider" and being an "outsider."
-Another objective is to encourage students to take the perspective of those who are excluded and to consider how those negative feelings affect others' behavior in social situations.
-This activity can be completed in small or large groups and can be used as an icebreaker at the beginning of the semester or as a way to generate discussion about ingroups and outgroups when that topic is addressed in a course.
+During this activity, participants identify aspects of inclusion and exclusion, also commonly known as insider and outsider groupings.
+One objective of this activity is to ensure that people realize that everyone has experienced being both an "insider" and an "outsider."
+Another objective is to encourage people to take the perspective of those who are excluded and to consider how those negative feelings affect others' behavior in social situations.
+This activity can be completed in small or large groups and can be used as an icebreaker or as a way to generate discussion about belonging.

 This activity can be adjusted for different group sizes.